MCHAMSTERYT2/onekocord/README.md

 Your favourite cat, Oneko, implemented into discord everywhere you wish!

-This repository contains all official Oneko skins and code snippets Only supported on Vencord, may work on Betterdiscord
+This repository contains all official Oneko skins and code snippets

+Only supported on [Vencord](https://vencord.dev), may partly work on [BetterDiscord](https://betterdiscord.app)

 ## Content
 **Onekoanimations**
 Onekoanimations.css is needed for all Oneko snippets.
-It supplies the different animations to the oneko snippets
+It supplies the different animations to the oneko snippets.

 **Onekohomeicon**
 An Oneko for your home icon!